Algebraic actions II. Groupoid rigidity: Introduction

+A particularly interesting arena where aforementioned interactions play out is in the context of C*-algebras and groupoids associated with \emph{algebraic actions of semigroup}.
+Such actions are the irreversible counterparts of \emph{algebraic actions of groups} (cf. \cite[Chapters~13~and~14]{KerrLi} and \cite{Sch}), which have been studied intensely since the late 80s.
+In contrast to the reversible case, the theory of algebraic actions of semigroups is much less developed.

-Algebraic actions of groups form an interesting and important class of dynamical systems which provides a rich supply of actions of general groups (see, for instance, \cite{Sch}).
-On the one hand, this example class is interesting and exhibits new phenomena, and on the other hand, due to the particular structure of algebraic actions, a variety of tools is available, allowing for a systematic and detailed study.
-In \cite{BL2}, we initiated the study of one-sided or irreversible analogues, i.e., algebraic actions of semigroups, which have not been studied in detail before in general (but see \cite{Hirsh,CV} and the references in \cite{BL2} for special cases).
+In \cite{BL2}, we initiated the study of algebraic actions of semigroups from the point of view of \'etale groupoids.
+On the one hand, the example class of algebraic actions is interesting and exhibits new phenomena, and on the other hand, due to the particular structure of algebraic actions, a variety of tools is available, allowing for a systematic and detailed study.
 An interesting new phenomenon that arises in this new setting is that actions by non-invertible endomorphisms of a given group automatically produce a particular completion of the group, and the original action induces a system of partial homeomorphisms on this completion.
-The idea of \cite{BL2} was to study the corresponding groupoids, which are interesting in their own right but also give access to analyzing properties of C*-algebras generated by natural representations of the initial algebraic action.
-Our goal now is to study the natural question of how much information the groupoids constructed in \cite{BL2} remember about the original algebraic actions.
-Surprisingly, we discover the phenomenon of groupoid rigidity for a variety of example classes, i.e., our groupoids remember more information than expected -- in special cases, they even remember everything.
+Using this, we associated an \'e{tale} groupoid to each algebraic action of a semigroup \cite{BL2}; these groupoids are interesting in their own right but also give access to analyzing properties of C*-algebras generated by natural representations of the initial algebraic action, which was our goal in \cite{BL2}.
+Our goal here---with applications to topological full groups in mind---is to study the natural question of how much information the groupoids constructed in \cite{BL2} remember about the original algebraic actions.
+Surprisingly, we discover the phenomenon of \emph{groupoid rigidity} for a variety of example classes, i.e., our groupoids remember more information than expected -- in special cases, they even remember everything.
+In the number-theoretic setting as mentioned above, our rigidity results resolve an open problem about Cartan subalgebras for the C*-algebras of $ax+b$-semigroups introduced by Cuntz, Deninger, and Laca in \cite{CDL} and lead to a dynamical analogue of the celebrated Neukirch--Uchida theorem.
+However, we wish to stress that these are very special cases of our general theorems, and only serve to demonstrate the surprising groupoid rigidity phenomenon arising in the setting of general algebraic actions.

+In our setting, the groupoids are completely characterized by their topological full groups, so it becomes particularly interesting to study properties of these groups, and advances in this setting has the potential for a high impact both in topological dynamics and in group theory.
+This is for example the subject of forthcoming work of the first-named author with Y. Kubota and T. Takeishi.